JosephDuffy/UnsafeSendable/README.md

 # UnsafeSendable

-A quick POC for a macro that can make a property `Sendable` without the need for marking the outer type `@unchecked Sendable` or using `@preconncurrency import`.
+A macro that can make a property `Sendable` without the need for marking the outer type `@unchecked Sendable` or using `@preconncurrency import`.

-For example, [`Logger` should be sendable](https://forums.developer.apple.com/forums/thread/747816?answerId=781922022#781922022) and the [`shared` instance of `FileManager` is thread-safe](https://forums.developer.apple.com/forums/thread/747816?answerId=781922022#781922022), but these types are not marked `Sendable`.

 ```swift
 import os